Graphical view on linear extensions of finite posets: Main results

 \subsection{On encoding posets when a reference total order is given}

-In the present paper, we try to propagate the opinion that when dealing with posets on a finite set~$N$, one should not assume a priori that the set $N$ itself has a preferred total order.
-We believe that our approach simplifies things and leads to much more transparent arguments, avoiding unnecessary technicalities.
+In the present paper, we try to propagate the opinion that when dealing with posets on a finite ground set~$N$, one should not assume a priori that the set $N$ itself has a preferred total order.
+We believe that such an approach offers simpler perspective to the audience in theoretical computer science, statistics, and combinatorics.
 Nonetheless, habitual attitude of some authors dealing with this topic is to insist on having $N$ of the form $[n]$, where $n\in {\dv N}$, that is, on having some predetermined preferred total order on~$N$.
-This approach, formalized by the concept of a {\em labeled poset\/} from~\cite{BW91}, perhaps also has some rationale, because a fixed total order on $N$ might play the role of a kind of a coordinate system, which leads to estimates for the number of posets on a given set~$N$.
+This approach, formalized by the concept of a {\em labeled poset\/} from~\cite{BW91}, perhaps also has some rationale, because a fixed total order on $N$ might play the role of a kind of a coordinate system, which leads to estimates for the number of posets on~$N$.

 In this section we interpret (some) results on labeled posets from \cite[\S\,6]{BW91} in our context.
-It is useful to realize that, when a reference enumeration $\permD\in\enuN$ is given, which means a toset $T_{\permD}$ on $N$ is fixed, then posets on $N$ can be identified with some intervals in the poset $(\,T_{\permD}\setminus\diag\,,\subseteq)$.
+It is useful to realize that, when a reference enumeration $\permD\in\enuN$ is given, which means a total order $T_{\permD}$ on $N$ is fixed, then posets on $N$ can be identified with some intervals in the power set of\/ $T_{\permD}\setminus\diag$, equipped with the inclusion ordering.

 \begin{lemma} \rm Let $\permD\in\enuN$ be a fixed reference enumeration of $N$, where $|N|\geq 2$. \begin{itemize} \item[(i)] Given a poset $P$ on $N$, one has ${\cal L}(P)={\cal L}^{\permD}[A,B]$, where